-I upgraded to working for a consultancy company with a unique reputation: For knowing how to organize flotillas, for getting network communication right, and for digging projects out of time bubbles.
+I upgraded to working for a new consultancy company, with enjoys a threefold reputation: For knowing how to organize flotillas, for getting network communication right, and for digging projects out of time bubbles (and similar problems).

 As for modern engines to power our ships, we now have at our disposal a good store of friendly, powerful magic.
 A minimum of configuration serves as the magic incantation.
-It summons up a robust, tested construction, addressing standard problems with standard solutions.
+It summons up robust, tested constructions, addressing standard problems with standard solutions.
 One can focus on the remaining problem, the unique, non-standard demand at hand.

 I enjoy well-constructed magic.
 I appreciate the time-saving it brings, like anybody does.
-For me in particular, the real fun part is to analyze.
+For me in particular, a real fun part is to analyze.
 I start with the obvious question: Which problems do they consider standard?
 Beyond that, I consider it an intellectual treat to get to open the hood and peek inside.
 How do they go about it?

 And then (rather occasionally), I construct magic myself.
 I may find an abstraction that allows others to just use it.
 I take care of the gory details, so they don’t have to.
 Seeing such magic being used matter-of-factly is a satisfying experience indeed!